jamesjingqili/Lipschitz_Continuous_Reachability_Learning/README.md

 # Introduction

 We propose a new reach-avoid value function, which is Lipschitz continuous, and its Bellman equation is a contraction mapping.
 Our method does not need to anneal the time discount factor to 1, which is commonly used in prior works.
+This simplifies the training procedure and saves training time.
+(For example, assuming NN training quality is reasonably good, our method requires only 1/N training time of the prior methods, where N is the number of times that the time-discount factor is annealed.)

-This simplifies training and save a lot of training time.
-Furthermore, we also propose two post-learning reach-avoid set verification methods.
+Furthermore, we also propose two efficient post-learning reach-avoid set verification methods.
+To the best of our knowledge, they are the *first* methods for providing deterministic guarantees for learned reach-avoid sets, against the worst-case disturbance.

 Both of our methods provide deterministic guarantees of whether a set of states can safely reach the target sets, under all potential disturbances within a prespecified bound.
 Our first certification method uses the learned control policy and the Lipschitz constant of the dynamics to construct a theoretical lower bound of the ground truth value function. **This lower bound becomes tight when the learned policy is optimal**.
 The super zero-level set of this constructed lower bounding function recovers a subset of the ground truth reach-avoid set; Moreover, our second certification method formulates efficient second-order cone programmings to evaluate the constraint violations and the target set reaching, against the worst-case disturbance.